 Architecture for industry and commerce

 The Victorians built more factories, warehouses, offices, and shops than anyone had done before.
 Although factory architecture is often rather plain and utilitarian – like the architecture of the mills that started the industrial revolution in the previous century – it’s rarely completely without flair.
 And Victorian industrial architecture is as varied as any other.
 There are factories that adopt a version of the classical style, with pilasters and pediments and columns – though these are as often built in brick as the stone of more traditional classicism.
 Sometimes, the brickwork incorporates details that, although classically based, draw on other traditions, to create the kind of dazzling hybrid style at which the Victorians excelled.
 This kind of design works especially well when bricks of more than one colour are used.
 There are other factories that adopt a Gothic style with pointed arches and windows, even sometimes using stone.
 And there was the plain commercial brick of countless mills and warehouses, which could still look interesting if the brickwork was done with care and the proportions were right – as they often were.
-Many modest signs and bits of carved lettering remind to remind us that in the 19th century, industries of all kinds thrived all over our cities.
+Brick-walled buildings often had an iron framework, the bricks being used as cladding and not bearing the weight of the structure.
+Sometimes, the outer skin of the building was mainly glass, creating buildings that anticipated the architecture of the 20th century.
+These were often urban buildings and many modest signs and bits of carved lettering survive to remind us that in the 19th century, industries of all kinds thrived all over our cities.

 Many factory owners encouraged landmark-making architecture, well aware that a factory that stood out from the crowd could act as an advertisement.
 Brewers were especially good at this approach and there are still many surviving Victorian brewery buildings, such as the brick Wadsworth’s brewery in Devizes, the Italianate brewery at Shepton Mallet, and, most wonderful of all, Hook Norton Brewery, with its part timber-framed tower.
 Offices too could be advertisements for their owners – many cities had architects who specialized in providing this need locally.
 Watson Fothergill of Nottingham is a good example, and his own office is one of the best of all, an architect’s calling card in three dimensions.
 On their factory building in Lambeth, Doulton's had a similar idea, decorating the entrance with an example of their best ceramic work.